afcarl/TS_Project/project_paper.md

 For image recognition using graphical feature extraction, the SimpleCV library was used to detect lines in the data for 5-minute time slices, and features of those lines were modeled for predicting price movement 5 minutes into the future.
 The features extracted and used were average line length, average line angle, and average x- and y-coordinates of the detected lines.
 These features were fed into two models, a Support Vector Machine and a Logistic Regression model, and then tested.

-**SVM:** The SVM model correctly predicted about 78% of the "up" target data that it was fed after training.
-However, it only correctly classified about 22% of the "down" target data.
+**SVM:** The SVM model correctly predicted about 78% of the "up" target data that it was fed after training, and a similar percentage of the "down" target data.
+This exceeded the performance of SVM on the base price data for a comparable target of 5 minutes.

-**Logistic Regression:** The Logistic Regression model correctly predicted about 77% of the "up" target data, and only about 20% of the "down" target data.
-I
+**Logistic Regression:** The Logistic Regression model correctly predicted about 77% of the "up" target data, and about 80% of the "down" target data that were fed into it after training.
+As was also the case for the CV-based SVM model, this outperformed the base price data Logistic Regression model for the same 5-minute target.

-I am not sure of the reason for this discrepancy between predictive accuracy for "up" cases as opposed to "down" in the context of these models, as they were trained on a combination of both up and down target data.
-I also find it hard to attribute the discrepancy to "general upward bias" in the stock market -- on a long time horizon this may indeed be a factor, but for the target data that these models were trained on, only 49% of the targets were "up".

 As an additional test, these linear feature data were also combined with the simple OHLC price data, and the models in the prior section were re-run, but adding these features directly to those models did not improve performance.
-However, given that both classes of models "work well enough" on their own, they could potentially be more usefully ensembled via a mechanism such as majority vote.
+However, given that both classes of models "work well enough" on their own, they could potentially be more usefully ensembled via a mechanism such as majority vote to produce actual performance gains.

 **Raw Pixel Data Modeling:**